htrgouvea/research/_pages/about.md

 ### Research

-Aligning my life purpose (Create technologies that help people and groups take control of their own information) with my work, I decided to cover the subjects below as the main areas of my research:
+Aligning my life purpose (create technologies that help people and groups take control of their own information) with my work, I decided to cover the subjects below as the main areas of my research:

 - Application Security
 - Privacy/anonymity algorithms